aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.pivot/pivottable/grand_total_name/_index.md

 ## grand_total_name property

-Returns the text string label that is displayed in the grand total column or row heading.
+Returns the label that is displayed in the grand total column or row heading.
 The default value is the string "Grand Total".
 ### Definition:
 ```python